modelscope/data-juicer/docs/DeveloperGuide.md

             # ... (same as above)
     ```

     - In a mapper operator, to avoid process conflicts and data coverage, we offer an interface to make a saving path for produced extra datas.
-The format of the saving path is `{ORIGINAL_DATAPATH}/{OP_NAME}/{ORIGINAL_FILENAME}__dj_hash_#{HASH_VALUE}#.{EXT}`, where the `HASH_VALUE` is hashed from the init parameters of the operator, the related parameters in each sample, the process ID, and the timestamp.
+The format of the saving path is `{ORIGINAL_DATAPATH}/__dj__produced_datas__/{OP_NAME}/{ORIGINAL_FILENAME}__dj_hash_#{HASH_VALUE}#.{EXT}`, where the `HASH_VALUE` is hashed from the init parameters of the operator, the related parameters in each sample, the process ID, and the timestamp.
 For convenience, we can call `self.remove_extra_parameters(locals())` at the beginning of the initiation to get the init parameters.
 At the same time, we can call `self.add_parameters` to add related parameters with the produced extra datas from each sample.
 Take the operator which enhances the images with diffusion models as example:
     ```python
+    from data_juicer.utils.file_utils import transfer_filename
-    # ... (import some library)
+    # ... (import some other libraries)
     OP_NAME = 'image_diffusion_mapper'
     @OPERATORS.register_module(OP_NAME)
     @LOADED_IMAGES.register_module(OP_NAME)